-The investment mandate sets out the investment limits which the fund manager has to adhere.
+The Investment Mandate sets out the investment limits which the fund manager has to adhere to.
 All fixed interest and floating rates investments have to be A-rated, with the exception of its holding of a perpetual subordinated capital bond which is not A- rated.
 No rating is required for equity and alternative holdings.
+The credit risk for equities and alternatives is managed by the limits set by the Directors in the Investment Mandate, as well as the monthly monitoring of their performance by the Investment Manager.